DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 ==========================================

 The VMDQ and DCB Forwarding sample application is a simple example of packet processing using the DPDK.
-The application performs L2 forwarding using VMDQ and DCB to divide the incoming traffic into 128 queues.
+The application performs L2 forwarding using VMDQ and DCB to divide the incoming traffic into queues.
-The traffic splitting is performed in hardware by the VMDQ and DCB features of the Intel® 82599 10 Gigabit Ethernet Controller.
+The traffic splitting is performed in hardware by the VMDQ and DCB features of the Intel® 82599 and X710/XL710 Ethernet Controllers.

 Overview
 --------